damr-/rummy/README.md

 [Run in Browser (WebGL)](https://damr-.github.io/rummy/Builds/rummy/)

 ## Specific Rules
-- 2 AI players, each starts with 13 cards in their hand.
+- 2--6 players (1 human, others AI), each starts with 13 cards in their hand.
-- After round 2, card packs (melds) can be laid if their summed value is greater than 40.
+- Card packs (melds) can be laid if their summed value is greater than 40.
   - Sets are formed by 3 or 4 cards of the same rank but different suits.
 In a set of 3 cards, one can be replaced by a joker of the same color.
 Adding a joker with the correct color to a set of 3 cards is allowed.
   - Runs consist of at least 3 cards of the same suit which form an ascending sequence.
 Aces can be used for A-2-3 and Q-K-A but not K-A-2.
 When creating a run of 3 cards, only one card can be replaced by a joker of the same color (adding more joker cards later is allowed).
 - A player who has laid down melds can